W Hotels

-W Hotels is an American upscale lifestyle hotel chain owned by Marriott International that is marketed towards a younger age group.
+W Hotels is an American hotel chain founded by Starwood Hotels and Resorts but now owned by Marriott International operating around 70 upscale hotels and long-stay apartment facilities worldwide.

 History

 W Hotels was launched in 1998 with W New York, a conversion of the former Doral Inn hotel on Lexington Avenue, Manhattan.
-It quickly became popular as a New York City nightclub.
-Identifying a gap in the market, Barry Sternlicht, CEO of Starwood Hotels 1995–2005, created the brand that popularized the lifestyle hotel concept of focusing on fashion and design.
-This included dark, muted colors, brushed metal, hotel staff in black T-shirts rather than white jackets, tasteful photographs, and a trendy bar.
+Barry Sternlicht, then CEO of Starwood Hotels and Resorts Hotels 1995–2005, created the brand.
+The concept included dark, muted colors, brushed metal, hotel staff in black T-shirts, photographs, and a bar.
 His demand for all-white bedding required manufacturers to develop white fabric that stayed clean without weekly dry cleaning.
+Many properties are co-located with luxury apartments known as "Residences at the W", such as W Boston and W Austin.
+About 3 in 10 W Hotels have Residences.

-The earlier Ws in the U.S. were cutting edge renovations of existing hotels within the Starwood group.
+The earlier W Hotels in the U.S. were renovations of existing hotels within the Starwood group.
 Replacing the lobby with the "living room" concept, where guests could gather at the bar, differed from the traditional hotel.
-Although W receives credit for the idea, the underlying concept was once common.
+Although W Hotels receives credit for the idea, the underlying concept was once common.
 In the 1800s, the lobby provided a social gathering point in most communities.
 In earlier eras, the bar was often unseparated from the lobby.
-However, the aspirational, stylish, modern, and very strong design identity was W's unique feature.
 In 2001, Starwood added W New York - Times Square, a design model for the rapid expansion of properties in the United States over the next decade.

-In following new trends, the challenge was to find the right balance between style, newness, attitude and profitability.
-Guests sought more than the cookie-cutter styles that had previously defined luxury and branded properties.
-The edgy W brand evolved with consumers.
-The demographics of early guests steered the W's rise into the luxury hotel tier.
-It incorporated popular culture, contemporary design, and a certain casual irreverent attitude.

-Each new W is unique, but all incorporate an entrance floor that holds all the public spaces, including the lobby, or "living room", a bar, restaurant and indoor and outdoor "hubs".
-However, the brand, positioned for the American environment, slowly aged.
-With global expansion, the aesthetic needed to evolve to resonate with those markets.
-Consequently, each venue incorporated local cultural and design features.